geospaitial-lab/aviary/docs/how_to_guides/api/how_to_use_the_process_area.md

  [ 363212 5715326]
  [ 363084 5715454]
  [ 363212 5715454]]
+128
 ```

-We can visualize the process area given the tile size.
+We can visualize the process area.

 <div id="process-area"></div>